-Skin effect is a phenomenon that occurs in conductors carrying alternating current.
-Actually, when an alternating current flows through a conductor, it tries to flow through the outer layer of the conductor.
-The central or inner portion of the conductor carries much lower current than the outer surface.
+Skin effect is a phenomenon that occurs in conductors.
+It mainly occurs while a conductor carries alternating current.
+Actually, an alternating current always tries to flow through the outer layer of a conductor.
 As a result, the current distribution across the cross-section of the conductor becomes uneven.

-Actually, alternating current produces an alternately changing magnetic field in the conductor.
-According to Faraday’s law of electromagnetic induction, this changing magnetic field induces eddy currents within the conductor itself.
-This induced eddy current opposes the main current flowing through the conductor.
-As the maximum number of magnetic field lines links the central portion, the influence of the alternating magnetic field is maximum here.
-So the opposition of the induced eddy current is maximum at the center of the conductor.
+Actually, alternating current produces an alternately changing magnetic field.
+This changing magnetic field induces eddy currents within the conductor itself.
+This eddy current opposes the main current.
+Actually, the maximum number of magnetic field lines links the central portion.
+This is the reason the influence of the alternating magnetic field is maximum at the center.
+So the opposition of the eddy current is maximum at the center of the conductor.

-Although the changing magnetic field also links the outer surface of the conductor, the number of magnetic flux linkages is less than that of the central axis of the conductor.
-So the induced eddy currents are less at the surface of the conductor.
-Therefore, the opposition by the eddy currents is also less on the surface of the conductor.
-So the main current tries to concentrate at the surface of the conductor.
+The number of magnetic flux linkages on the conductor surface is less than that of the central axis.
+So the induced eddy currents are less at the surface.
+Therefore, the opposition by the eddy currents is also less on the surface.
+So the main current does not face opposition on the surface of the conductor.
+The current now faces a smaller effective cross-sectional area to flow.
+Therefore, the effective resistance of the conductor increases.

 Skin Effect Formula